mainkoon81/ADAPT-research-prep-02-Fintech-/README.md

  - __Propensity Score Matching:__ Once each propensity score is estimated, it is useful to look for "overlap".
 We can compare the distribution of the scores for the treated / controlled. <img src="https://user-images.githubusercontent.com/31917400/84662587-eb96f600-af13-11ea-8cb3-4a8187f5992b.jpg"/>

-   - We hope that our **positivity assumption** is reasonable.
+   - We hope that our **`positivity assumption`** is reasonable.
 The **positivity** refers to the situation where `all of the samples have at least some chance of receiving treatment`...so we hope the nice overlap in the plot.
+If there's a major lack of overlap in that at the high end of the propensity score, there's hardly anybody in the control group that had a propensity score like that. **So we really can't expect to learn about a treatment effect in the extremes**.
+We need to compare the group mean difference at the end.. we can't learn anything about a treatment effect among samples with no chance of getting treated.
+   - **Randomization:** In this box above, these are a subpopulation who have covariates such that they really could have gotten treatment, and so treatment is effectively random within that range.
+So..get rid of individuals who have extreme propensity scores and focus on that box.
+This is what's known as trimming tails which means removing samples from your dataset that have extreme values of the propensity score (Remove any `control sample` whose propensity score is less than the minimum propensity score in the treatment group and chop off `treated samples` whose propensity score is greater than the maximum of the control group).
+   ### then now you could carry out matching after you trim the tails.